 The District may not be able to fully investigate a formal complaint against an individual who is no longer affiliated with the District.
-Under those circumstances, the District will still consider whether it can offer supportive measures to the Complainant or proceed under another applicable law, policy, procedure, handbook provision, or rule.
+Under those circumstances, the District will still consider

+Commented [MVH1]: The Title IX Coordinator or other appropriate administrator - include contact info if other than the TIX Coordinator whether it can offer supportive measures to the Complainant or proceed under another applicable law, policy, procedure, handbook provision, or rule.